Dr Rebecca Barr

 - 2002: Seatonian Prize for poetry, the University of Cambridge.

-Rebecca Anne Barr is a lecturer in the Faculty of English.
+Rebecca Anne Barr is a University Assistant Professor in the Faculty of English.
 She studied at Jesus College Cambridge for her undergraduate and postgraduate degrees, writing her PhD on the work of eighteenth-century novelist Samuel Richardson.
 Originally from Northern Ireland, she taught at St Peter’s College, Oxford, and the National University of Ireland, Galway, before returning to Cambridge in 2019.